-Researcher focused on human factors in information security and visualization for analysis, as well as other topics.
+Researcher focused on human factors in information security and visualization for analysis, as well as other topics in Human-computer Interaction.

 Currently working at the U.S. Department of Defense as a Senior Computer Systems Researcher.
-Previously at Boeing, NIST, UMBC, and others.
+Previously at Boeing, NIST and the National Institute for Standards and Technology.

 Graduated from the University of Maryland Baltimore County with a Ph.D. in Human Centered Computing.
 Also attended the University of Baltimore and Duquesne University.